How To Preserve Jewelweed With Jewelweed Ice Cubes

 How To Preserve Jewelweed With Jewelweed Ice Cubes | Growing Up Herbal | Be prepared for poison oak or ivy rashes, even in the dead of winter with these jewelweed ice cubes.
 You'll be so glad to have them on hand!

-If you don’t want to find yourself in the above situation, then I have just the thing for you.
+If you don’t want to be in the above situation, I have just the thing for you.

-Today, I’m going to share how I preserve jewelweed when it’s growing abundantly in the summer months so I always have it on hand during the cold, winter days when it’s no longer available outside.
-I’m going to share how I take those lovely, juicy stalks of jewelweed and turn them into jewelweed ice cubes.
+Today, I will share how I preserve jewelweed when it’s growing abundantly in the summer months so I always have it on hand during the cold, winter days when it’s no longer available outside.
+I will also share how I turn those lovely, juicy stalks of jewelweed into jewelweed ice cubes.

-Jewelweed ice cubes are easy to store and easy to use when you need… you know, just in case you do find yourself with a poison oak rash in the dead of winter.
+Jewelweed ice cubes are easy to store and use when needed, just in case you develop poison oak rash in the dead of winter.

 Yes, You Can Get Poison Oak In Winter

 Poison oak is a vine that often climbs trees.
-In the spring and summer it has leaves to distinguish it, but when cold weather comes and the leaves die, all that is left is the vine.
-Unfortunately, the vine part of the plant still contains an oleoresin called “urushiol” that binds to receptors on the surface of the skin, stimulating an immune response and eventual rash, even in the dead of winter.
+In the spring and summer, it has leaves to distinguish it, but when cold weather comes and the leaves die, all that is left is the vine.
+Unfortunately, the vine part of the plant still contains an oleoresin called “urushiol” that binds to receptors on the skin’s surface, stimulating an immune response and eventual rash, even in the dead of winter.
 If you touch the vine, the oils transfer to your hand and then anywhere else your hands touch.
-A couple days later, depending on how strongly your immune system responds to the oils, a rash will appear.
+A couple of days later, depending on how strongly your immune system responds to the oils, a rash will appear.

 How Jewelweed Helps Soothe Itchy Skin

-It’s not entirely known how jewelweed helps to soothe skin and reduce inflammation, but when it comes to jewelweeds actions on plants like poison oak and ivy, a couple thoughts exist.
+It’s not entirely known how jewelweed soothes skin and reduces inflammation, but a couple of thoughts exist about its actions on plants like poison oak and ivy.

 One thought is that the plant chemical “lawsone” is responsible for jewelweed’s ability to prevent and/or minimize the itchy rash.
 This chemical is thought to bind to the same receptor sites on the skin’s surface that urushiol binds to (Duke, 1998).
 This is how jewelweed, when used before or soon after exposure to these plants, can prevent or minimize the chance of a rash forming.
-Once these receptor sites bind with lawsone instead of urushiol, the immune system doesn’t sense a threat, therefore, no immune response is needed and no rash forms.
+The immune system doesn’t sense a threat once these receptor sites bind with lawsone instead of urushiol.
+Therefore, no immune response is needed, and no rash forms.

 The next thought is that the saponins found in jewelweed prevent the urushiol from binding to receptor sites much like soap does.
 In fact, a 2012 study showed that washing the skin with plain soap after contact with poison ivy was most effective at removing the oils, therefore, preventing a rash from forming and that using a mash of fresh jewelweed was a close second (Motz et. al., 2012).